balusena/kubernetes-for-devops/14-Kubernetes Advanced Scheduling/Kubernetes Advanced Scheduling.md

 ![Kubernetes Node Affinity 1](https://github.com/balusena/kubernetes-for-devops/blob/main/14-Kubernetes%20Advanced%20Scheduling/nodeaffinity_1.png)

-1. **Required During Scheduling, Ignore During Execution**:
+#### 1.Required During Scheduling, Ignore During Execution:
 This type of affinity specifies rules that must be met during the scheduling of a pod.
 If the conditions specified are not met, the pod will not be scheduled on that node.
 Once scheduled, Kubernetes does not enforce these rules during the pod's execution.

 **Required During Scheduling** means that whatever labels we specify in the pod definition, the node must have those same labels during scheduling.
 If the node does not have the specified labels, the pod will remain in a pending state.
 These